Euro still in the doldrums, ECB Draghi speech in focus

 The Australian dollar was little changed at $0.9239, having formed a base just above 92 U.S. cents after a recent selloff that saw it fall from 94 cents.

-Markets seemed to have come to the realisation that the Reserve Bank of Australia will keep interest rates at a record low 2.5 percent for the foreseeable future.
+Markets seemed to have come to the realization that the Reserve Bank of Australia will keep interest rates at a record low 2.5 percent for the foreseeable future.

 In Asia, the Bank of Japan will release minutes of its April policy meeting followed by a speech by BOJ Deputy Governor Kikuo Iwata.